-Now what happens next depends largely on how the trigger is set up, but we can generalize it by saying that the further along the first breath is or the closer the breath is to an end-exhalation baseline, the more likely that the effort will catch and result in a full breath.
-There are two possible outcomes: one in which the trigger results in an assisted breath and one in which the trigger does not result in a breath:43
+Moving forward, we have the proximity of breaths to consider.
+In the case of the yellow patient effort, the machine breath occurs just prior and, if that breath is still ongoing, the subsequent breath may get missed or ignored.
+Now this depends on how the machine is set up and we can generalize it by saying that the further along the breath is or the closer the breath is to an end-exhalation baseline makes it more likely that the breath will catch and result in that full delivery.
+There are two possible outcomes: one in which the trigger results in an assisted breath and one in which the trigger does not result in a breath and the efficacy of the machine-delivered breath is simply altered somewhat:40